Diagnostic Models#

 Custom Diagnostic Models#

 Integrating your own diagnostic is easy, just satisfy the interface above.
-We recommend users have a look at the Extending Earth2Studio examples, which will step users through the simple process of implementing their own diagnostic model.
+We recommend that you review the Extending Earth2Studio examples, which will step you through the process of implementing your own diagnostic model.

 Want to add your diagnostic to the package?
 Great, we will be happy to work with you.
 At the minimum we expect the model to abide by the defined interface and meet the requirements set forth in our contribution guide.
-Typically users are expected to provide the weights of the model in a downloadable location that can fetched.
+Typically, you are expected to provide the weights of the model in a downloadable location that can fetched.